front-end-intermediate/5-express/readme.md

 Then, add a link to the details page we are about to create.

-In the `renderRecipes` funtion in scripts.js:
+In the `renderRecipes` function in scripts.js:

 ```html
 <h3><a href="detail.html?recipe=${recipe._id}">${recipe.title}</a></h3>